 - If you process less than £1,500 in total payments in a calendar month you will not be entitled to merchant rate pricing the following month.

 Let’s outline the telephone transaction charges that PayPal makes on their blended pricing scheme:

 |£15,000.01 – £55,000.00||1.9% + 20p|

-N.B – It is important to note that if you also accept payments in person and have a Paypal Here card reader, online sales, or electronic invoices, your fees for those transactions will be different to those shown above.
+N.B – It is important to note that if you also accept payments in person and have a PayPal Here card reader, online sales, or electronic invoices, your fees for those transactions will be different to those shown above.

 The charges shown in the table above are based on domestic payments in UK Sterling ONLY.
 There are additional charges for currency conversions and cross border payments, and these vary depending on the country in question.

 The table below shows additional cross border fees based on which country the payers’ card is issued.

 |Payer’s country||Cross Border Fee|

 |Northern Europe (Denmark, Finland, Iceland, Norway, Sweden).||0.4%|

 |Europe I (Austria, Belgium, Estonia, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, Netherlands, Portugal, Montenegro, Slovakia, Slovenia, Spain)||0.5%|